Hanne Marquardt Reflexotherapy

 What is Reflexotherapy of the feet and who is Hanne Marquardt?

 ‘I’m going to be ’80’ soon’, Hanne informed us at the outset of our two day course.
-Her eyes twinkled perhaps with curiosity as what this new age bracket might herald.
+Her eyes twinkled perhaps with curiosity as to what this new age bracket might herald.
 That curiosity has remained alive and well for Hanne, who as a young nurse and physiotherapist became most interested in the findings outlined by Eunice Ingham in her book ‘Stories The Feet Can Tell’.

-Eunice Ingham is attributed with developing the term ‘Reflexology’ and with the mapping of the whole body onto reflex areas of the feet.
+Eunice Ingham is attributed with developing the term ‘reflexology’ and with the mapping of the whole body onto reflex areas of the feet.
 Thus we have a micro-system which reflects the whole person in the feet.

 Hanne admitted humble defeat in her efforts to disprove Eunice’s results.
 Instead she developed a growing respect for her teacher and the practice of reflexology.

 She has earnestly and whole-heartedly, continued its development and practice, fine-tuning the position of reflex areas and treatment techniques according to her own findings and thereby opening the door to her use of the term ‘Reflexotherapy’.

 Two days we spent with Hanne, eagerly listening as she imparted much wisdom and knowledge interspersed with humour and anecdotes for living simply and fruitfully.